Marcell Ozuna Preview, Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.67 team ERA ranks 23rd among all MLB pitching staffs.
+- The Cardinals' 4.68 team ERA ranks 23rd among all league pitching staffs.

-- Cardinals pitchers combine to give up 138 home runs (one per game), the least in the league.
+- Cardinals pitchers combine to surrender 142 home runs (one per game), the first-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.